coloria-dev/coloria/README.md

 vals = colorspace.from_xyz100(xyz)
 xyz = colorspace.to_xyz100(vals)
 ```
 for conversion from and to XYZ100.
+Adding new color maps is as easy as that.

 The images below all show the SRGB gamut in the respective color space.